muzz-yasir/hyde/about.md

 ### Who?

-No personal blog-site of a CS graduate today is complete without a lengthy, humble-brag of highly selected achievements and awards (I'll  try make it interesting, infact: ***if you're not looking to hire me, don't bother continuing***).
+No personal blog-site of a CS graduate today is complete without a lengthy, humble-brag of highly selected achievements and awards (*I'll  try make it interesting*).

 Here is a text-based highlight reel of my life so far: